dell/iDRAC-Telemetry-Reference-Tools/README.md

 The toolset has been tested on PowerEdge R640 with Ubuntu 20.04.1 operating system.

 CPU - Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz
 RAM - 16GB

 ## Setup Instructions

 Please reference the included Docker Compose files for setup instructions.

+## Understanding the API

+To understand a bit more about interacting with the various API endpoints it may be helpful to look at the [GetSensorThresholds README](scripts/GetSensorThresholds/README.md)

 ## LICENSE
 This project is licensed under Apache 2.0 License.
 See the [LICENSE](LICENSE.md) for more information.